ckormanyos/ti84-ref_app/readme.md

 ## Aditional Information

-### Reservations Regarding Origins
+### Origins (and Reservations)

+Origins
+  - This project has been inspired by and influenced by numerous previous works, including (but not limited to) the [azertyfun/LibTI](https://github.com/azertyfun/LibTI) project.
+  - The aforementioned [project](https://github.com/azertyfun/LibTI) was ground-breaking and excellent.

-Please use at your own discretion and observe also the [license](./LICENSE) details.
+Please do, however, use at your own discretion and observe also the [license](./LICENSE) details.

 Some of this software has been reverse engineered